Types of Degrees International Business Majors Are Getting

-According to 2017-2018 data from the U.S. Department of Education, students who graduated with a bachelor’s degree in international business have a median salary of $41,050 during the early years of their career.
+Data from the U.S. Department of Education shows that international business students who graduated in 2015-2017 with a bachelor’s degree made a median starting salary of $41,050 per year.
 During this timeframe, most salaries fell between $35,950 (25th percentile) and $48,500 (75th percentile).

 Salaries According to BLS

-Average salaries range from $103,330 to $200,140 (25th to 75th percentile) for careers related to international business.
+International Business majors often go into careers where salaries can range from $103,330 to $200,140 (25th to 75th percentile).
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.